osmosis-labs/mesh-security/docs/ibc/Serializability.md

 (From [Wikipedia - CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Known_CRDTs))

 The key point here is every operation is commutative.
 This works great for a counter (increment and decrement) **over all integer values**.
-However, if we could ever hit a limit (`i64::MAX` or simply `0`), then one of the the operations would fail.
+However, if we could ever hit a limit (`i64::MAX` or simply `0`), then one of the operations would fail.
 And the particular operation that fails depends on the ordering of the operations, thus rendering it no longer commutative.
-If the limits are `i128::MAX` and `i128::MIN` and there is a limit to the value of the counter (not used defined), then we can prove we will never hit the said limits and this would be commutative.
+If the limits are `i128::MAX` and `i128::MIN` and there is a limit to the value of the counter (not user defined), then we can prove we will never hit the said limits and this would be commutative.
 However, since we usually enforce `value > 0` on blockchains, this would rarely work.

 Other types that are well defined and may be useful to IBC protocols are "grow-only set", "two-phase-set" (once removed, it can never enter), "last write wins" (based on some trusted timestamp).
 These are mathematical definitions and can be implemented in a variety of ways.
 For example "grow-only set" could be an "append-only vector" where we keep it sorted and remove duplicates.

-You can read more on some [standard defined CRDT types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Known_CRDTs)
+You can read more on some [standard defined CRDT types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Known_CRDTs).

 ## Locking

 CRDTs are extremelely flexible and resillient, but it is very difficult to map most business logic to such types.
 On the opposite extreme, we can use locking to ensure that only one transaction is processed at a time.
-This is very limiting, but it provably correct over any business logic.
+This is very limiting, but it is provably correct over any business logic.

-Note that is **requires ordered channels**, as commit ordering is essential here.
-If we start transaction A, B, C on the sending chain in that order, then A', B', C' must be process on the receiving chain in that order, and the commit/rollback order (based on getting acks on the sending chain must be also be A, B, C).
+Note that it **requires ordered channels**, as commit ordering is essential here.
+If we start transaction A, B, C on the sending chain in that order, then A', B', C' must be processed on the receiving chain in that order, and the commit/rollback order (based on getting acks on the sending chain must be also be A, B, C).
 This is exactly the guarantee that ordered channels provide.

 On top of this, we have to ensure that no other transactions conflict with any open IBC transactions.
 Transaction A is "open" from the